 I’m grateful for a lifestyle that keeps me busy and feeds my family (even if it’s just scrambled eggs at the moment) but it’s not a cakewalk.
 There is a lot of time, money, and effort that goes into raising chickens.

-Please, for your sake and the sake of the chickens, DO NOT get chickens on an impulse or out of fear.
+Please, for your sake and the chickens’ sake, DO NOT get chickens on an impulse or out of fear.

 Do your research first and see what you’re getting yourself into.

-If you never considered getting chickens before this event you shouldn’t do it now.
-Instead take that nervous energy and put it into growing a garden.
+If you never considered getting chickens before, you shouldn’t do it now.
+Instead, take that nervous energy and put it into growing a garden.

-Killing plants is way less traumatic than dying chickens.
+Killing plants is way less traumatic than murdering chickens.

 That’s how long you have to wait for your first egg, and that’s if you’re lucky.
 I usually start my chicks in April and some of them don’t start laying until the next spring.

-That’s 20 weeks of feeding, cleaning and caring for animals that aren’t bringing you anything in return.
+That’s at least 20 weeks of feeding, cleaning, and caring for animals that aren’t bringing you anything in return.
 Other than amusement but that’s not why most people want them.

-Along with the cost of the chicks themselves you need to set up a brooder with a heat light or a buy an expensive plate heater, buy a waterer that they’ll outgrow in two months but you can’t just use a big one from the start because then you don’t have enough room for the birds in the brooder… and get starter then grower and finally layer.
+Along with the cost of the chicks themselves, you need to set up a brooder with a heat light or a buy an expensive plate heater, buy a waterer that they’ll outgrow in two months but you can’t just use a big one from the start because then you don’t have enough room for the birds in the brooder…

 In 20 weeks you can get a lot more food from a garden, probably for a lot less money than you’ll get out of raising a handful of hens.

-AND they’re only cute and fluffy for like 3 days before hit an awkward stage.
+AND they’re only cute and fluffy for like 3 days before hitting an awkward stage.